 Present Perfect Continuous/Imperfect/Progressive Tense

 Present Perfect Continuous Tense shows the action started in the past and is still continued at the time of speaking.
-In this tense, the form of ‘have’ is used with ‘been’ and ‘Present Participle’ of verb.
+In this tense, the form of ‘have’ is used with ‘been’ and ‘Present Participle’ of a verb.
 This is also called as Perfect imperfect or perfect progressive present tense.

-- have been with present participle
+- have been with a present participle

-- has been with present participle
+- has been with a present participle

 In this sentence-

 - For the subject I, we, you and they, we use ‘have been’

 - For subject he, she, it or any singular numbered the third person, we use ‘has been’